manuel1618/mpcforces-extractor/README.md

 # MPCForces-Extractor

 This CLI tool outputs the MPC forces via summing it up per connected part.
 It is used in combination with Optistruct.
-Part connection detection can be visulized in Hpypermish through generated TCL Code.

 ## Motivation